 duties of the President in the President's absence; shall be the

-Parliamentarian and shall assure that SSA operates within the
+Parliamentarian and shall assure that SSCA operates within the

 limits of its Constitution.